Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 Accountability for Politicians

-Rushing the procurement of a major project to satisfy the desire or directive of a politician that wants to improve his or her prospects of re-election might be a good political strategy, but it’s rarely a good project strategy.
+Rushing the procurement of a major project to satisfy the desire or directive of a politician who wants to improve his or her prospects of re-election might be a good political strategy, but it’s rarely a good project strategy.
 The subsequent costs to taxpayers can be enormous.
 We’ll probably never know the full costs in this case, as the NSW Government likes to keep the terms of its commercial settlements confidential.

 Politicians that prioritise their re-election prospects ahead of the public interest should be held to account.